-Good Samaritan Pays for Soldier's $350 Ticket Home
+Good Samaritan pays for soldier's $350 ticket home

-ST. LOUIS, MO - A 19-year-old Army soldier gets a surprise this Memorial Day weekend, one that reunited him with his family.
+ST. LOUIS - A 19-year-old Army soldier gets a surprise this Memorial Day weekend, one that reunited him with his family.
 Fortunately, a good Samaritan helped in a time of need.

 Keaton Tilson's mom recorded video of him surprising his younger brother and sister with his return home on Friday.
 It was an emotional reunion for Tilson, he is currently stationed at Fort Hood military post in Killeen, Texas.